Layout designed for best viewing on a "1024 x 768" screen.

 We can learn a lot from the misfortunes of others.
 Read the stories and apply them to your activities.

 Mount Hood search and rescue is explained by ReachandTreat in Rescues On Mount Hood: What Happens When You Call For Help

 and provides more information in Reach And Treat: Who We Are And What We Do

 by Nelson is a must read if trips are planned above the treeline.

 Check out PellucidWombat’s Surviving a 1,000 Foot Fall on Mount Nebo

 for a great report on the fall and pick up some tips on what he’d do different next time.

 A sobering reminder about the dangers of soloing from darraghdolan in Tragedy while Soloing the Matterhorn

-Find out more about altitude and it's effect on pregnancy in stevepack’s article, Pregnancy At Altitude.
+Find out more about altitude and it's effect on pregnancy in stevepack’s article

 In The Science Of Warmth by Duseks learn more about how to keep warm in the mountains.